phpmyadmin/phpmyadmin/doc/faq.rst

 3.7 I have table with many (100+) columns and when I try to browse table I get series of errors like "Warning: unable to parse url".
 How can this be fixed?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------

-Your table neither have a primary key nor an unique one, so we must use a long expression to identify this row.
+Your table neither have a :term:`primary key` nor an :term:`unique key`, so we must use a long expression to identify this row.
 This causes problems to parse\_url function.
-The workaround is to create a primary or unique key.
+The workaround is to create a :term:`primary key` or :term:`unique key`.

 .. _faq3_8: